Hyperbolic non-Abelian semimetal

 In either case, translation symmetry allows a single-cell description of the infinite system by going to hyperbolic reciprocal space as described previously.
-In Euclidean lattices, enlarging the unit cell introduces band folding and a reduction in BZ size such that the total number of states remains constant.
-In contrast, in the hyperbolic case the decomposition of reciprocal space into the generalized BZs is changed: The BZs for the primitive cell, $\mathrm{BZ}^{(1,d)}$, are different from the ones for the $2$-supercell, $\mathrm{BZ}^{(2,d)}$.
+In Euclidean lattices, enlarging the unit cell introduces band folding and a reduction in BZ size while the total number of states remains constant.
+In contrast, in hyperbolic lattices, the decomposition of reciprocal space into the generalized BZs is changed: The BZs for the primitive cell $\mathrm{BZ}^{(1,d)}$ are different from the ones for $n$-supercells, $\mathrm{BZ}^{(n,d)}$.
 Nevertheless, their union (over IR dimensions $d$) is expected to remain the same, such that both are descriptions of the same infinite system.
+Specifically, as a consequence of the negative curvature, the genus $\genus$ of the compactified manifold (and thereby the dimension of $\mathrm{BZ}^{(n,1)}$ which is a $2\genus{}$-dimensional torus), grows linearly with the supercell size.
+In particular, $\mathrm{BZ}^{(1,1)}$ is 4D, while $\mathrm{BZ}^{(2,1)}$ is 6D, with \textrm{BZ}$^{(1,1)}$ passing through the center of \textrm{BZ}$^{(2,1)}$~\cite{SM}.

-As a consequence of the negative curvature, the genus $\genus$ of the compactified manifold, and thereby the dimension of $\mathrm{BZ}^{(n,1)}$, which is a $2\genus{}$-dimensional torus, grows linearly with the supercell size $n$ (\cref{app:supercell}).
-In particular, $\mathrm{BZ}^{(1,1)}$ is 4D, while $\mathrm{BZ}^{(2,1)}$ is 6D.
 The advantage of working with supercells comes from the fact that, in contrast to the non-Abelian BZs, the $\textrm{U}(1)$-BZs are well-understood and an explicit parametrization in terms of Bloch phase factors is known.
-Due to $\HTGsc$ being a subgroup of $\HTGuc$, some states in $\mathrm{BZ}^{(2,1)}$ can be interpreted as non-Abelian states with respect to the translation group associated with the primitive cell, i.e., states in $\mathrm{BZ}^{(1,d)}$ for $d\,{>}\,1$~\cite{Lenggenhager2023}.
-This implies that by applying $\textrm{U}(1)$-HBT to larger supercells, more non-Abelian states can be captured.
+Due to $\HTGnc$ being an index-$n$ subgroup of $\HTGuc$, $\textrm{U}(1)$ representations of $\HTGnc$ induce $\textrm{U}(n)$ representations of $\HTGuc$, which are either reducible or irreducible~\cite{Lenggenhager2023}.
+Due to the growing dimension of \textrm{BZ}$^{(n,1)}$ with supercell size $n$, most of the $\textrm{U}(n)$ representations of $\HTGuc$ are non-Abelian, i.e., they do not split into a product of $\textrm{U}(1)$ representations.
+Therefore, by applying $\textrm{U}(1)$-HBT to larger supercells, more non-Abelian states are captured.

-Using the \textsc{HyperCells} package~\cite{HyperCells2023}, we find that U(1)-HBT on the $2$-supercell confirms our earlier findings: a semimetallic DOS within the gap of U(1)-HBT on the primitive cell.
-This is demonstrated in \cref{app:supercell} by computing the DOS for a sequence of supercells~\cite{Lenggenhager2023,Conder2007} and observing rapid convergence near zero energy.
+We focus again on the simplest nontrivial case of $2$-supercells, thus gaining access to certain non-Abelian $\textrm{U}(2)$ Bloch states.
+We utilize the \textsc{HyperCells} package for GAP~\cite{HyperCells2023,Conder2007,GAP4} and the \textsc{HyperBloch} package for Mathematica~\cite{HyperBloch}, to sample states in $\mathrm{BZ}^{(2,1)}$.
+The result, plotted in blue in \cref{fig3}(a), confirms our earlier findings: a semimetallic DOS within the gap of the Abelian Bloch states.